Veterans Services

 Contact the National Cemetery Scheduling Office for assistance in obtaining a copy.
 Their phone number is 800-535-1111.

-Contact the National Personnel Records Center in St. Louis and submit a SF180, or Standard Form 180, that can be downloaded from the VA website, to request records.
+To request records, contact the National Personnel Records Center in St. Louis and submit an SF180 or Standard Form 180, which can be downloaded from the VA website.

 Some records may be available online through the National Archives website at www.archives.gov.